oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 The FA2 interface is designed to support a wide range of token types and implementations.
 The developer has to choose from multiple options when implementing a specific FA2 contract.
-Besides choosing between fungible and non-fungible tokens, a developer needs to decide weather new tokens can be minted and burned, how the contract administrators can be set and what entry points should have admin access only.
+Besides choosing between fungible and non-fungible tokens, a developer needs to decide whether new tokens can be minted and burned, how the contract administrators can be set, and what entry points should have admin access only.

-This package provides reusable contract modules implemented in [CameLIGO](https://ligolang.org/) language that can be composed into a single FA2 contract.
-The developer can use either [tzGen](#tzgen-cli-tool) CLI tool or a [programmatic API](#programmatic-api) to generate final contract code.
-A generated FA2 contract is composed from several orthogonal features.
+This package provides reusable contract modules implemented in the [CameLIGO](https://ligolang.org/) language that can be composed into a single FA2 contract.
+The developer can use either the [tzGen](#tzgen-cli-tool) CLI tool or a [programmatic API](#programmatic-api) to generate the final contract code.
+A generated FA2 contract is composed of several orthogonal features.
 Each feature defines a set of possible options that can be selected independently.
 A combination of selected options for all supported features defines a specification describing resulting FA2 contract behavior.
 Available features and their options are